Jane Addams Middle School

 This project repurposes the Jane Addams building as a comprehensive middle school for northeast Seattle.
 Originally opened in 1949 as a junior high school in the Shoreline School District, Jane Addams was then annexed into Seattle Public Schools in 1954.
 Since closing as a middle school in 1983, the building has housed a variety of community programs, an alternative K-12 school and the Hazel Wolf K-8 program.

-The phased construction project will modernize and repurpose the 165,000 square foot school building to accommodate 960 middle school students, alleviating overcrowding at Eckstein Middle School.
-Work is primarily being done in the summer months to avoid any impact to teaching and learning during the school year.
+The phased construction project modernized and repurposed the 165,000 square foot school building to accommodate 960 middle school students, alleviating overcrowding at Eckstein Middle School.

 School design: Hutteball Oremus Architecture